 Boys’ and Men’s Specialty Shop Opens On Arsenal St

-During the first World War, Mr. Pellman would serve in the U.S. Army and be stationed in France for a time before the Armistice of November, 1918.
-He would write home to the Watertown Daily Times who would print his letter, telling of moving around numerous times in box cars, to which he described “We call them over here the ‘France Pullmans,’ but it’s much better than if we had to walk 20 miles every day.”
+During the First World War, Mr. Pellman served in the U.S. Army and was stationed in France for a time before the Armistice of November 1918.
+He wrote home to the Watertown Daily Times, who would print his letter, telling of moving around numerous times in box cars, to which he described, “We call them over here the ‘France Pullmans,’ but it’s much better than if we had to walk 20 miles every day.”

-In 1922, Ira would marry Ms. Ida Oliet of Syracuse.
-Together, they would establish the beginnings of the Boys’ and Men’s Specialty Shop on September 1 of the very same year wit the opening of their original store, the Boy’s Specialty Shop, located in the Bradley Building at 126 Arsenal Street.
+In 1922, Ira married Ms. Ida Oliet of Syracuse.
+Together, they established the beginnings of the Boys’ and Men’s Specialty Shop on September 1 of the very same year with the opening of their original store, the Boy’s Specialty Shop, located in the Bradley Building at 126 Arsenal Street.
 It would be the first such store in Watertown to specialize in boy’s clothing, though the couple would have another store in Syracuse where they would make their residence.

-In 1925, the store would relocate to 137 Arsenal Street due to the need for more space.
-In 1931, the Pellmans would purchase a home in Watertown and discontinue their Syracuse location altogether.
+In 1925, the store relocated to 137 Arsenal Street due to the need for more space.
+In 1931, the Pellmans purchased a home in Watertown and discontinued their Syracuse location altogether.

-In 1940, the Boys’ Specialty Shop would relocate a few doors down to 145 Arsenal St in what was then known as the Devendorf Building.
-Ira would lease the entire block, formerly home to an automobile showroom, and remodel it extensively, adding a modern fluorescent lighting system to the first floor interior and displays.
-In 1943, the Pellmans would purchase the Devendorf Block outright.
-In 1945, Ira Pellman would be one of five directors elected to the Watertown Chamber of Commerce.
+In 1940, the Boys’ Specialty Shop relocated a few doors down to 145 Arsenal St in what was then known as the Devendorf Building.
+Ira leased the entire block, formerly home to an automobile showroom, and remodeled it extensively, adding a modern fluorescent lighting system to the first-floor interior and displays.
+In 1943, the Pellmans purchased the Devendorf Block outright.
+In 1945, Ira Pellman was one of five directors elected to the Watertown Chamber of Commerce.
 Later that year, the change to Boy’s and Men’s Specialty Shop would be made official.

-With the renaming in 1945, the Pellmans would utilize the second floor of their building for a modern men’s department.
-It would prove so successful that the store would be expanded yet again in 1949.
-This may have been the idea behind purchasing the block building in the first place as the family was able to lease unneeded space, then utilize it as expansion was needed.
-Such was the case when creating a new, modern boy’s department in what was formerly the Lowe Brother’s store.
+With the renaming in 1945, the Pellmans utilized the second floor of their building for a modern men’s department.
+It proved so successful that the store expanded yet again in 1949.
+This may have been the idea behind purchasing the block building in the first place, as the family was able to lease unneeded space and then utilize it as expansion was needed.
+Such was the case when creating a new, modern boys’ department in what was formerly the Lowe Brothers store.
 An arch was cut between the adjacent locations, allowing for a continuous flow of shopping space.
 And they weren’t done yet.